smartems/smartems/docs/sources/auth/enhanced_ldap.md

 sync_cron = "0 0 1 * * *" # This is default value (At 1 am every day)
 # This cron expression format uses 6 space-separated fields (including seconds), for example
 # sync_cron = "* */10 * * * *"
-# This will run the LDAP Synchronization every 10th minute, which is also the minimal interval between the grafana sync times i.e. you cannot set it for every 9th minute
+# This will run the LDAP Synchronization every 10th minute, which is also the minimal interval between the smartems sync times i.e. you cannot set it for every 9th minute

 # You can also disable active LDAP synchronization
 active_sync_enabled = true # enabled by default